Wash. Supreme Court: Registered sex offender can be a lawyer - KESQ

 Stevens applied to become a lawyer in Washington in 2019, after Arizona rejected his application.
 A Washington State Bar Association committee reviewed his petition and rejected it 6-5.
 He appealed to the Supreme Court.

+“This shows a real commitment to moving beyond the more punitive view that you can never escape your past,” Bank said.

-His attorney did not immediately return an email seeking comment Thursday.
-The attorney he works for in Arizona, Margaret Vick, supported his application, the majority noted.
+The attorney Stevens works for in Arizona, Margaret Vick, supported his application, the majority noted.

 “When asked about Stevens’ criminal history and his bar application, his employer stated, ‘That 19-year-old should not be a lawyer.
 The . . .
 33-year-old that I work with I think is a different person than that 19-year-old was,’” Yu wrote.